EventStore/documentation/docs/tutorials/Encryption-At-Rest.md

 ### Step 2 (optional): Confirm Encryption-At-Rest availability

-By default, Encryption-At-Rest is bundled with EventStoreDB 24.20 LTS.
+By default, Encryption-At-Rest is bundled with KurrentDB 25.0 or later, or EventStoreDB 24.20 LTS.
 You can confirm its availability in the KurrentDB logs.
 Look for the following log message:

 ```text:no-line-numbers
 [INF] ClusterVNodeHostedService Loaded SubsystemsPlugin plugin: encryption-at-rest 24.10.0.1316